Grevillea polybotrya: Description

+Taxonomy

-TaxonomyGrevillea polybotrya was first formally described in 1856 by Carl Meissner in de Candolle's Prodromus Systematis Naturalis Regni Vegetabilis from specimens collected in the Swan River Colony by James Drummond.
+Grevillea polybotrya was first formally described in 1856 by Carl Meissner in de Candolle's Prodromus Systematis Naturalis Regni Vegetabilis from specimens collected in the Swan River Colony by James Drummond.
 The specific epithet (polybotrya) means "many bunches of grapes", referring to the inflorescences.

 Distribution and habitat

 This grevillea grows in heath on sandy soil from Geraldton to the Moore River and inland to Manmanning and Dalwallinu in the Avon Wheatbelt, Geraldton Sandplains, Swan Coastal Plain and Yalgoo bioregions of south-western Western Australia.

+Conservation status

-Conservation statusGrevillea polybractea is listed as "not threatened" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions.
+Grevillea polybractea is listed as "not threatened" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions.